JanneMattila/www/docs/_posts/2024/02/2024-02-05-entra-id-group-sync.markdown

 [VS Code and faster script development]({% post_url 2023/08/2023-08-28-vs-code-and-faster-script-development %}).
 It contains some good tips on how to develop PowerShell scripts faster.

-I work with developers quite often and I've noticed many of them don't optimize the workflow when arrays are involved.
-They much rather execute entire script and then wait for the result and troubleshoot the issues.
+I work with developers quite often and I've noticed many of them don't optimize their development workflow when arrays are involved.
+They much rather execute entire script and then wait for the results to come and troubleshoot any potential issues.

 I've said many times that if you follow my tips in the above-mentioned post, you can develop your entire script without taking your hands off the keyboard.
 You can call it REPL (Read-Eval-Print Loop) style development if you want.